okeefm/s3g/doc/s3g_protocol.markdown

 Response (0 bytes)

 ## 153 - Build start notification
-Tells the motherboard that a build is about to begin, and provides the name of the job for status reporting.
-This allows the motherboard to display an appropriate build screen on the interface board.
+Tells the motherboard that a build is starting.
+This allows the motherboard to be state aware and to display and track build statistics.
+Builds that do not include this command will not have the full mightyboard feature set enabled.

 Payload